 The facility features three fire apparatus bays with quick-opening bi-fold doors and a signal interrupter.
 The station also includes training rooms and office space, 14 dormitory sleeping quarters, kitchen and dining facilities, and a workout room.
 The large training room is equipped to operate as an Emergency Operations Center.
 Exterior features include a generator to power the building in the event of a power outage, an apparatus wash area, a dual-fuel fueling station, and storm water capture and filtration including pervious paving in the parking areas.

-The design incorporates a pre-engineered metal building structure with an insulated metal panel roofing system, resulting in accelerated delivery and several thousands of dollars saved over traditional fire station construction.
+The design incorporates a pre-engineered metal building structure with an insulated metal panel roofing system, resulting in accelerated delivery and significant saving over traditional fire station construction.
 The project was delivered on-schedule and under budget.